rokath/trice/docs/TriceUserManual.md

 The need became clear for controllable IDs and management options.
 And there was [Go](https://golang.org) now, an as-fast-as-**C** language, easy to learn, promising high programming efficiency and portability.
 It would be interesting to try it out on a real PC project.

 Trying to add tags in form of partial Trice macro names was blowing up the header code amount and was a too rigid design.
 Which are the right tags?
-One lucky day I came to the conclusion to handle tags just as format string parts like `"debug:Here we are!\n"` and getting rid of them in the target code this way also giving the user [full freedom](../internal/emitter/lineTransformerANSI.go) to invent any tags.
+One lucky day I came to the conclusion to handle tags just as format string parts like `"debug:Here we are!\n"` and getting rid of them in the target code this way also giving the user [freedom](../internal/emitter/lineTransformerANSI.go) to invent any tags.

 An other point in the design was the question how to re-sync after data stream interruption, because that happens often during firmware development.
 Several [encodings](./_Legacy/TriceObsoleteEncodings.md) where tried out and a proprietary escape sequence format and an alternative flexible data format with more ID bits where working reliable but with [COBS](https://en.wikipedia.org/wiki/Consistent_Overhead_Byte_Stuffing) things got satisfying.
 A side result of that trials is the Trice tool option to add different decoders if needed.
-Now the default Trice meassage framing is [TCOBS](https://github.com/rokath/tcobs) which includes short message compression and this way allows very low transmit bandwidths and/or saves storage, when binary Trice data are stored in Flash memory.
+Now the default Trice meassage framing is [TCOBSv1](https://github.com/rokath/tcobs) which includes short message compression and this way allows very low transmit bandwidths and/or saves storage, when binary Trice data are stored in Flash memory.

 There was a learning **not** to reduce the transmit byte count to an absolute minimum, but to focus more on `TRICE` macro [speed](#execution-speed) and universality.
 That led to a double buffer on the target side as an alternative to the ring buffer solution.
 The actual binary [encoding](#binary-encoding) encoding, allowing alongside user protocols, is result of the optional target timestamps and location info some users asked for, keeping the target code as light as possible.
 Float and double number support was implementable for free because this work is done mainly on the host side.